-The following pages outline 4 duct configurations, from most desirable to least desirable.
+The following pages outline 3 duct configurations, from most desirable to least desirable.

-Note: These configurations are intended for typical single-family and multi-family residences.
+Note: These configurations are intended for typical residences.
 Applications such as greenhouses, atriums, swimming pools, saunas, etc., have unique ventilation requirements that should be addressed with an isolated ventilation system.